 Islam is not only a religion but also a way of life.
-Islam encourages maintaining fairness in all aspects of life, and has never burdened its followers to practice obligations that could be unbearable.
+Islam encourages maintaining fairness in all aspects of life and has never burdened its followers to practice obligations that could be unbearable.
 Who Is Eligible For Zakat & When It Should Be Given

 Every Muslim is required to share their bounties with the poor, but that too at a fixed proportion because it doesn’t want to hurt the giver while benefiting the recipient.

-Islam has also stated the conditions, in which the rich becomes eligible to pay Zakat and when they are free from it.
+Islam has also stated the conditions, in which the rich become eligible to pay Zakat and when they are free from it.
 This is to ensure that the rich are not stressed too much while helping the poor.

 Download our TransparentHands iPhone Application for Online Donation

 Who is Eligible for Zakat?

 Quran has always encouraged us to perform good deeds.
 It has always put great emphasis to help the poor, in every possible way so that they too can live a dignified life.

 Quran has also classified the eight groups of people on whom Zakat should be spent:

 This category indicates low-income families.
 These are the people who are struggling very hard every day to earn their living.

 This category belongs to the people living below the poverty line.
 These are the people who are homeless or have no food.